History of the Chem and ChemE Departments

 Temple Clayton, Instructor in Chemistry

 Henry B. Hope, Assistant Professor of Chemistry (see above; changed titles?)

-J. Merriam Peterson, Assistant Professor of Chemical Engineering
+J. Merriam Peterson, Assistant Professor of Chemical Eng

-Arthur H. Radasch, Professor of Chemical Engineering and Head of Department
+Arthur H. Radasch, Professor of Chemical Eng and Head of Department (see above)

 Fred J. Roeben, Instructor in Chemistry